-Cresset Discovery Services can manage the procurement process for you, delivering plated, assay-ready compounds to your lab.
+Cresset Discovery manage the procurement process for you, delivering plated, assay-ready compounds to your lab.
 We balance the cost per compound against the accessibility and the novelty of the compound.
 Then we provide a list of the most cost effective set of compounds that would best explore the potentials of the hits.

 We optimize the compound selection process so that you get the best possible selection of compounds delivered to the next stage in the discovery process.
 Working with best- in-class chemistry and shipping providers, we provide you with a single point of contact so that you end up with not only the answers you want, but also the actual compounds.

 Cresset’s virtual screening database contains over 10 million compounds with 6.4 million unique structures from over 20 different vendors.
 We restrict our collection to real compounds with physical samples that can be immediately sourced from vendors, as opposed to including compounds that have not yet been synthesized.
 The database is kept continually up to date from the catalogues and is a comprehensive source of available screening compounds.

 We load the compounds into the database in the form of SMILES strings or SD files.
 In order to make this database searchable using our virtual screening platform Blaze, each 2D compound is expanded to a set of 3D conformations.
 These are minimized and up to 100 conformers are stored for each compound.
 Fields are added to each conformer, enabling it to be compared to the query molecule for a potential match.